syrusakbary/validate_email/README.rst

 :code:`check_mx`: check the mx-records and check whether the email actually exists

-:code:`from_address`: the email address the probe will be sent from,
+:code:`from_address`: the email address the probe will be sent from

-:code:`helo_host`: the host to use in SMTP HELO when checking for an email,
+:code:`helo_host`: the host to use in SMTP HELO when checking for an email

 :code:`smtp_timeout`: seconds until SMTP timeout